Rhinemann/mage-hack/src/chapters/Talents.typ

 / Primal Channeling: When your action includes Prime #spec_c.d10 or higher you can recover one Quintessence die for each step of Stress you inflict.

+/ Pushing Through: Whenever you take stress caused by a Sphere, spend a #spec_c.pp to step it down.
+At the end of the session, if you still have stress on that Sphere, step it up.

 / Quick Curse: When your action includes a Sphere, you can gain a #spec_c.d6 to keep a second effect die as a complication on a nearby character.

 / Reckless Casting: Step up or double any Sphere for one roll.
 If the roll fails, add your Sphere die to the Paradox pool.

+/ Rein In: When you include a #spec_c.d10 or #spec_c.d8 Sphere, gain a #spec_c.pp and step it down.
+You can recover it by activating an opportunity rolled by the GM.

 / Swift Warding: When your action includes a Sphere, you can gain a #spec_c.d6 Moving Too Fast complication to keep a second effect die as a Magical Aegis asset.

+/ Talent for Growth: When you succeed at a test including a Sphere, spend a #spec_c.pp to create a Watch And Learn #spec_c.d8 asset.
+Anyone can use this asset alongside a #spec_c.d4 or #spec_c.d6 Sphere.

+#block(breakable: false)[
+  ==== Sphere Talents
+  Sphere talents are a special case of supernatural talents that are unlocked automatically as you advance your understanding of magick.
+]

+/ Sphere Perception: Step up your lowest die on any roll to perceive any phenomena under the purview of Sphere or create a related asset.

+  You unlock this talent at Sphere rating #spec_c.d4 for that Sphere.

+/ Sphere Manipulation: On rolls to create an asset that can be produced by a #spec_c.d6 or lower Sphere rating, add #spec_c.d6 and step up your effect die.

+  You unlock this talent at Sphere rating #spec_c.d6 for that Sphere.

+/ Sphere Control: Spend a #spec_c.pp to create a #spec_c.d8 asset that can be produced by a #spec_c.d8 or lower Sphere rating.

+  You unlock this talent at Sphere rating #spec_c.d8 for that Sphere.

+/ Sphere Command: Spend a #spec_c.pp to step up or double your Sphere die on a roll for an effect that can be accomplished by a #spec_c.d10 or lower Sphere rating.

+  You unlock this talent at Sphere rating #spec_c.d10 for that Sphere.

+/ Sphere Mastery: Take #spec_c.d6 appropriate stress or complication to double your Sphere die for for a roll.
+On a failure, step up the same stress or complication you took to activate.

+  You unlock this talent at Sphere rating #spec_c.d12 for that Sphere.